In short, the answer to the question is yes!

 Feedback and sentiment about the CFIHOS standardised RDL from our webinar audience

-Thanks to the audience members who gave us feedback after the live webinar, we gained great insight into the sentiment about the CFIHOS RDL.
+Thanks to the audience who gave us feedback after the live webinar, we gained great insight into the sentiment about the CFIHOS RDL.

 We know that just the thought of ‘another new standard’ for managing information for experienced Information Management professionals could induce tears (or maybe just cynicism)!
 But we were glad to see that most of our webinar audience are feeling positive about CFIHOS.